-- 8.430.2.A.
-Section 8.430 applies to all nursing facilities except: - 1.
-A nursing facility change of ownership or placement into receivership if the ownership change or receivership action involves no increase to its previously approved Medicaid bed total. - 2.
-A nursing facility exclusively serving the developmentally disabled (intermediate care facility for the mentally retarded and home and community based services for the developmentally disabled group homes). - 3.
+8.430.2.A.
+10 CCR 2505-10 section 8.430 applies to all nursing facilities except:

+- A nursing facility change of ownership or placement into receivership if the ownership change or receivership action involves no increase to its previously approved Medicaid bed total. - A nursing facility exclusively serving the developmentally disabled (intermediate care facility for individuals with intellectual disabilities and home and community based services for the developmentally disabled group homes). - 3.
 A replacement facility for existing residents in a facility owned/operated by the applicant.
-Approval for the beds shall only be granted if: - a.
-The applicant clearly documents that the old structure was substantially inadequate to efficiently and effectively promote quality of care for the residents.
+Approval for the beds shall only be granted if: - The applicant clearly documents that the old structure was substantially inadequate to efficiently and effectively promote quality of care for the residents.